CoFH/EcoMods/CoFHRecipeTweaks/CoFHRecipeTweaks - Readme.md

 ### Rationale:

 Paper Milling needs the help.
 And...they're literally called Papers.
+It doesn't apply to Advanced and Basic because that would entail a massive rework of everything and be generally unfun.

 ## Installation Instructions: